matthewjmiller/mattmiller/CV.md

 "Literary Landscapes: Ted Kooser's Seward County, NE."
 Forthcoming in *The New Territory.*

+"In the Country I Know by Heart."
+Forthcoming in *Critical Read.*

 ["Crossing Flatwater." *Big Muddy,* 29 May 2020](https://bigmuddyjournal.com/2020/05/29/crossing-flatwater/).

 ["Tropical Fruits of the Lower Midwest," *Front Porch Republic,* 8 January 2020](https://www.frontporchrepublic.com/2020/01/tropical-fruits-of-the-lower-midwest/).